Chethan30/decanaria-data-engg/README.md

 3. **Security**: Adidng more encryption measures, like,
    - Encrypting the data before storing it in the database.
    - Storing environment variables in a more secure manner using env_vars and secrets.

+## Contributors

+- Past experience as an Infastructure engineer, handling builds, cotiainerization, deploments and more.
+- Experience building a custom serach engine, using scrapy to crawl and scrape over 100M sites, clustering data with K-means, using relevance vector models and more.